Consent page

 Cache behavior and data freshness

-If customers keep the consent page open in their browser for extended periods, they might submit outdated consent data.
-This happens because of caching.
+If customers keep the consent page open in their browser for extended periods without reloading, they might submit outdated information.
+This happens because the page wasn’t refreshed to get the latest data.
+This is a limitation of any web page held open without reload.

 Advanced customization